-In New Jersey, homeowners insurance you can get here,covers three types of residences; your house if you own it, your home if you rent, and your condominium.
+In New Jersey, homeowners insurance you can get at https://newjersey-insurance.net/,covers three types of residences; your house if you own it, your home if you rent, and your condominium.
 These are three different types of policies for specific purposes and perils.
 A peril is defined as the cause that results in damage or loss.

 For the homeowner, insurance covers the home, its contents, personal liability, medical costs to others and some living expenses if you cannot live in your house.
 If you rent, your insurance covers your possessions, personal liability, medical costs to others and some living expenses if you cannot live in your house.
 A condominium policy covers your possessions, personal liability, medical costs to others and some living expenses if you cannot live in your house, plus improvements, additions and other items that the condominium association’s master policy does not cover.

 Six Types of Coverage